eydrian/api-controller/README.md

 # express-api-controller

-## this is an api controller for an express api
+## This is an inheritable api controller for a nodejs express app

-this is work in progress

 ### to install
 ```